You are here

-If there’s anything you need to know about the National Cherry Blossom Festival, it’s all right here.
+If there’s anything you need to know about the National Cherry Blossom Festival and DC's famous cherry blossom trees, it’s all right here.

-The cherry blossoms are without a doubt the stars of springtime in Washington, DC.
-Visit the District during this time and you’ll find the nation’s capital is accented in pink for the three-week National Cherry Blossom Festival, which takes place from Mar.
-20 - April 16, 2017.
+The cherry blossom trees are without a doubt the stars of springtime in Washington, DC.
+Visit the District during this time and you’ll find the nation’s capital is accented in pink for the National Cherry Blossom Festival, which takes place from March 18 - April 16, 2017.
 Here are five things you need to know before planning your trip to see the cherry blossoms.

 During the National Cherry Blossom Festival, the most popular place to visit the cherry blossom trees is at the Tidal Basin, which provides great photo ops near the Jefferson Memorial, Franklin Delano Roosevelt Memorial and the Martin Luther King, Jr. Memorial.

 The majority of blossoms are located near the Tidal Basin and along the shoreline of East Potomac Park, extending all the way to Hains Point.
 Meanwhile, small clusters of trees can be found along the National Mall, just northwest of the Lincoln Memorial and around the Washington Monument.
 Off-the-radar cherry blossom trees can be found at the National Arboretum, Anacostia Park, Stanton Park and Oxon Run Park.